premkumar2306/api-cart-service/readme.md

 ```

 ## TODO
+- [ ] Authentication
+- [ ] Logging
+- [ ] Monitoring
+- [ ] Alerts

-1. Out of Stock Items
+- [ ] Handle Out of Stock Items
-2. Items With Limited Quantities
+- [ ] Items With Limited Quantities
-3. Validate the create cart - It is not possible to create an empty cart.
+- [ ] Validate the create cart - It is not possible to create an empty cart.
 At least, one item must be added.
-4. Ninety days automatic cart deletion
+- [ ] Ninety days automatic cart cleanup and move to s3

 | Category        | Description
 | :------------- |:-------------|